jylisadoney/intro-excel-1/index.md

 ---
 # Introduction to Excel Part I: Tips, Tricks, and Strategies

-Part I of this workshop will get you started with Excel by offering simple ways to:
+Part I of this workshop series will get you started with Excel by offering simple ways to:
 - organize spreadsheets
 - format data
 - insert basic functions